ADVERTISEMENT

 It has Yamaha’s CFX grand piano sound, which was previously reserved for even more expensive instruments.
 A total of 24 sounds, 192-voice polyphony, an additional split function, an on-board two-track MIDI recorder, and 20 accompaniment rhythms with an additional bass track already make the P-225 much more flexible.

 P-145 vs. P-45: Compared to its predecessor, the P-45, we cannot fail to mention a price increase.
 However, the new pricing applies to all of this year’s new launches.
-But you also get significantly more – the most important improvements summed up: New piano sound, new playback system, new keyboard, USB audio/MIDI function, compatible with Smart Pianist, additional pedal connection for optional stand incl. triple pedal.
+But you also get significantly more – the most important improvements summed up: New piano sound, new playback system, new keyboard, USB audio/MIDI function, compatibility with Smart Pianist, additional pedal connection for optional stand incl. triple pedal.

-Only market behavior will tell whether the Yamaha P-145 will develop into as strong of a sales hit as its predecessor, the P-45.
+Only time will tell whether the Yamaha P-145 will develop into as strong of a sales hit as its predecessor, the P-45.
 But one at least can predict that the new P-145 has everything it takes to continue the P-45’s eight-year wave of success.
 The improvements in piano sound and features are impressive.

 Yamaha P-145 top view (Image Source: Yamaha)